PeterMule/MaliyoAcademy/Project3/README.md

-# GameUp Africa by Maliyo Gaming : Exercise 2: Feed the Animal  <div id="tutor-course-details-tab-info" class="tutor-tab-item is-active">
+# GameUp Africa by Maliyo Gaming : 3: Exercise 3 – Run and Jump <div id="tutor-course-details-tab-info" class="tutor-tab-item is-active">
   <div class="tutor-course-details-content">
-    <h2 class="tutor-fs-5 tutor-fw-bold tutor-color-black tutor-mb-12"> About Course </h2> Overview: In this Unit, you will program a top-down game with the objective of throwing food to hungry animals - who are stampeding toward you - before they can run past you.
-In order to do this, you will become much more familiar with some of the most important programming and Unity concepts, including if-then statements, random value generation, arrays, collision detection, prefabs, and instantiation.
-In completing this Unit, you will learn how to program a basic game with the ability to launch projectiles and manoeuvre the player to keep the game alive.
+    <h2 class="tutor-fs-5 tutor-fw-bold tutor-color-black tutor-mb-12"> About Course </h2> Overview: In this Unit, you will program a fast-paced endless side-scrolling runner game where the player needs to time jumps over oncoming obstacles to avoid crashing.
+In creating this prototype, you will learn how to add music and sound effects, completely transforming the experience of your projects.
+You will also learn how to create dynamic endless repeating backgrounds, which are critical for any side-scrolling games.
+Finally, you will learn to incorporate particle effects like splatters and explosions, which make your games so much more satisfying to play.
     <hr>
     <h2>Exercise</h2>
-    <p>Learn to implement <strong>basic gameplay</strong> with this top-down game where you throw food at animals, who are charging towards you</p>
+    <p>Learn to add <strong>sound, </strong><strong>animation, &amp; effects </strong>with this side-scrolling game where the player needs to time their jumps over on-coming obstacles</p>
     <hr>
     <h2>Objective</h2>
     <ul>
-    <li>Learn how to implement basic gameplay logic and understand prefabs</li>
+    <li>Learn how to use physics in different ways</li>
-    <li>Learn how to randomly generate values to randomize spawn positions</li>
+    <li>Learn how to bring animations to life</li>
+    <li>Learn how to play music and sound effects in-game</li>
     </ul>
     <hr>
     <h2>Access Learning Material</h2>
-    <h4><a href="https://learn.unity.com/project/unit-2-basic-gameplay?courseId=5cf96c41edbc2a2ca6e8810f" target="_blank" rel="noopener"><em><span style="color: #ff0000;"><span style="text-decoration: underline;">Feed the Animal</span></span></em></a></h4>
+    <h4><a href="https://learn.unity.com/project/unit-3-sound-and-effects?courseId=5cf96c41edbc2a2ca6e8810f" target="_blank" rel="noopener"><span style="text-decoration: underline;"><span style="color: #ff0000;"><i>Run &amp; Jump</i></span></span></a></h4>

   </div>
 </div>